riplrt/riplrt.github.io/_posts/2019-01-19-allergies-and-immunotheraphy.md

 Allergies can be debilitating in many ways.
 Whether it is a seasonal allergy preventing a young athlete from participating in a soccer game or a pet allergy making one unable to adopt a furry friend, these pesky immune reactions can make life difficult.
 And even though symptoms may be averted by moving to a place with less blooming oaks or saying no to adopting a dog, it is much easier and more enjoyable to live life to the fullest.
 Immunotherapy treatment for allergies has been around for quite some, and has helped many people lead more fulfilling lives.

 <img src="/img/Ruslan.jpg" alt="Ruslan Fomenko" align="left" style="width: 15%; height: 15%; margin:8px">
 <p><i>About the author -- Ruslan Fomenko is a recent graduate of the M.S. in Biomedical Sciences at Larkin University College of Biomedical Sciences.
-Ruslan is also a Research Assistant - Intern in the RIPL_Effect Research Team under the mentorship of principal investigator, Dr. Félix E. Rivera-Mariani.  </i></p>
+Ruslan is also a Research Assistant - Intern in the RIPL_Effect Research Team under the mentorship of principal investigator, Dr. Félix E. Rivera-Mariani.
+Ruslan is also one of the certified phlebotomists in the RIPLRT.</i></p>

 References:
 https://www.aaaai.org/conditions-and-treatments/library/allergy-library/allergy-shots-(immunotherapy)